2015 New England Revolution season: Kits

 Like all Major League Soccer teams, the 2015 New England Revolution kits are produced by adidas.
 New England continue wearing the same home kits as in 2014, however the away kit, which was introduced at an event on March 3, broke from the traditional monochromatic white for away kits and featured a red shirt.
-United Healthcare continued their four-year relationship with the club as their jersey sponsor.
+UnitedHealth Group#UnitedHealthcare continued their four-year relationship with the club as their jersey sponsor.